toptensoftware/flashy/flashy/README.md

 ## Idle Time Reset

-If the bootloader detects an idle time period while in non-default baud rate, or when the CPU frequency has been boosted (typically after a failed boot) it will automatically reset itself to the default baud rate and original CPU frequency.
+If the bootloader detects an idle period while in non-default baud rate, or when the CPU frequency has been boosted (typically after a failed boot) it will automatically reset itself to the default baud rate and original CPU frequency.